HyperTag/documentation/src/content/enterprise/manage.md

 # Controlling how the MetaRouter Platform sends data

-The MetaRouter Streaming Data Platform will accept events from _Sources_, identified by their Write Key, and fan-out that data to the Source's _Destinations_, which map and forward the data out of the platform to their respective endpoints.
-You can control which Sources are allowed to have data received by the platform and which destinations are sent the data by providing the platform with a _Source Configuration_.
+The MetaRouter Streaming Data Platform will accept events from **Sources**, identified by their Write Key, and fan-out that data to the Source's **Destinations**, which map and forward the data out of the platform to their respective endpoints.
+You can control which Sources are allowed to have data received by the platform and which destinations are sent the data by providing the platform with a **Source Configuration**.

-For example, say I have two applications, one a website and another a server that supports said website.
-I can give them a unique identifier, called the Write Key, that will allow me to detail where their events go.
-I give them the Write Key `WEB01` and `SVR01`, and now need to create two Source Configurations so the platform knows what to do once it receives events with those Write Keys.
+For example, if you have two applications, one a website and another a server that supports said website, you can give them a unique identifier, called the Write Key, that will allow you to detail where their events go.
+Using the Write Keys `WEB01` and `SVR01` for example, you would then create two Source Configurations so the platform knows what to do once it receives events with those Write Keys.

-In order to create effective Source Configurations, I need to send events to Destinations.
-Let's say that I want events from the server to go into S3, but I want the web events to go to S3 and Google Analytics.
-My Source Configurations would look something like this:
+In order to create effective Source Configurations, you'll need send events to Destinations.
+Let's say that you'd like want events from the server to go into S3, but want the web events to go to S3 and Google Analytics.
+Your Source Configurations would look something like this:

 ```json
 "WEB01": {